 Plain radiograph in the form of an OPG is typically the only imaging performed.
 On occasion, CT of the jaw may be undertaken.

-Well defined non-expansile radiolucent mandibular lesion.
+On an intra-oral or orthopantomogram, solitary bone cysts of the mandible appear as well defined non-expansile radiolucent mandibular lesion.
 No association with the teeth.
 No cortical destruction.

 Well-defined, corticated, non-expansile radiolucent mandibular lesion.